Stephen Constantine

-Stephen Constantine (born 16 October 1962) is an English professional football coach and former player.
+Stephen Constantine (born 16 October 1962) is an English professional football coach and former player who is the manager of Rwanda.

 Early and personal life

 Constantine was born on 16 October 1962 in London.
 He is of Greek-Cypriot descent.
 He is a fan of English club Arsenal.
 Constantine is married and has three daughters; his family were living in Cyprus while he was coaching in Sudan.

 Playing career

 Constantine played in the United States for the Pennsylvania Stoners and the New York Pancyprian-Freedoms.
 He retired from playing at the age of 26, following a serious knee injury.

 Coaching career

 After retiring from playing, Constantine spent his early coaching career in the United States and Cyprus.

 Nepal

 Constantine coached the Nepal national team between 1999 and 2001.
 He led the national side to the runners-up position at the 1999 South Asian Games.
 The next year, he was awarded the Order of Gorkha Dakshina Bahu award by the country's King.